Speedou94/EAInterHop/README.md

 ## Features

-The application is designed to be flexible enough so that it can handle any enterprise work flow.
+The application is designed to be flexible enough so that it can handle any medical working plan flow with enhanced security.

 * Customers and appointments management.
 * Services and providers organization.